Brazzaville: Culture

-Roger Erell, a highly regarded architect, also designed a house in the city for Charles de Gaulle when he was the leader of Free France here.
+Roger Erell, a highly regarded architect, designed a house in the city for Charles de Gaulle when he was the leader of Free France here.
 Other buildings include the Pierre Savorgnan de Brazza Mausoleum, the Nabemba Tower, and the Congressional Palace (Brazzaville).

 The Marien Ngouabi Mausoleum, Brazzaville Zoo, and the Poto-Poto School of Painting are also destinations for visitors and city residents.

 Places of worship

 Many Congolese converted to Catholicism during the French colonial period.
 Christian churches are most prevalent in the city, where the Roman Catholic Church has an archdiocese.
 Since then, churches have been established by new immigrants and by local adoption of evangelical Protestantism.
 Examples include the Basilica of Sainte-Anne-du-Congo in Brazzaville, Greek Orthodox Archdiocese of Brazzaville and Gabon (Patriarchate of Alexandria and All Africa), Evangelical Church of Congo (World Communion of Reformed Churches), and Assemblies of God.

 Education

 The Marien Ngouabi University is a public university in Brazzaville, named after a former leader.
 The university was founded in December 1971 after independence.
 Today it has approximately 26,000 students.